Maheesh Theekshana: Domestic and T20 franchise career

 In August 2021, Theekshana was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League. he ended tournament with highest wicket taker of Lanka Premier League 2021.

 In February 2022, he was bought by the Chennai Super Kings in the auction for the 2022 Indian Premier League tournament.
 During the 2022 edition of the Tata IPL, he broke Rohit Sharma's record to become the youngest ever bowler to take a four-wicket haul in an IPL match as he achieved the landmark at the age of 21 years and 255 days against Royal Challengers Bangalore.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.
 In July 2022, he was signed by Trinbago Knight Riders for the 2022 Caribbean Premier League.

-In August 2022, he was picked up by Johannesburg Super Kings for the inaugural edition of the South Africa's unnamed CSA T20 League which is set to be held in 2023.
+In August 2022, he was picked up by Johannesburg Super Kings for the inaugural edition of the South Africa's CSA T20 League which was held in 2023.

 International career

 Following Theekshana's strong performances in the SLC Invitational T20 league, he was named in Sri Lanka's One Day International (ODI) and Twenty20 International (T20I) squads for their series against South Africa.
 He made his ODI debut on 7 September 2021, for Sri Lanka against South Africa.
 In the match, he took a wicket with his first ball in ODI cricket.
 He took 4 wickets for 37 runs, helping Sri Lanka win the series 2–1.
 He became the first Sri Lankan international cricketer to be born in the 21st century.
 He made his T20I debut on 10 September 2021, also for Sri Lanka against South Africa.
 Later the same month, Theekshana was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
 He ended the tournament as second highest wicket taker for Sri Lanka with eight scalps.

 In June 2022, he achieved his career best eighth ranking in ICC Men's T20I Player Rankings for bowlers.

 In July 2022, he was added to Sri Lanka's Test squad for the second match against Australia.
 He made his Test debut on 8 July 2022, for Sri Lanka against Australia.
 In August 2022, he was included in Sri Lanka's squad for the 2022 Asia Cup.
 Along with Wanindu Hasaranga, Theekshana made the spin bowling department, where Sri Lanka eventually won the tournament for the sixth time.
 Theekshana made consistent wicket taking option for skipper Dasun Shanaka, where he ended the tournament with 6 wickets for 162 runs with an economy of 6.75.

+In May 2024, he was named in Sri Lanka’s squad for the 2024 ICC Men's T20 World Cup tournament.